TAVALISSE has helped patients increase and maintain their platelet counts

 After you take TAVALISSE for 3 months, your healthcare provider should be able to tell if you are responding to treatment.

-In an ongoing study, most patients who responded to treatment with TAVALISSE have maintained an increased platelet count beyond 3 years.b
+Most patients who responded to treatment with TAVALISSE continued to maintain an increased platelet count in a 5-year follow-up study.b

 aA subset of patients who took TAVALISSE in these studies had a stable response, which was defined as having a platelet count of over 49,999 platelets per microliter at least 4 times during the last 3 months of the study.
 These numbers—16,000 and 97,000 platelets per microliter—are the average platelet counts from the beginning and end of the study in these patients.